This naan bread recipe is light, fluffy and brushed with garlic butter and served up at any traditional Indian restaurant or kitchen.

 WHAT TO SERVE WITH NAAN BREAD

-Since naan bread is Indian, it goes well with any classic Indian recipe, especially my Curry Chicken Recipe.
+Since it is Indian, it goes well with any classic Indian recipe, especially my Curry Chicken Recipe.
 We are huge naan bread fans in our house and I promise once you make it, you’ll start to do it a lot more often.

 REHEATING: To reheat simply wrap in foil and place in the oven at 250° for 5-7 minutes.
 If you need something faster, then place in the microwave for 20-30 seconds on high heat.

-STORING AND FREEZING NAAN BREAD: Naan bread should be stored at room temperature covered in plastic and will stay fresh for up to 3 days.
+STORING AND FREEZING: Naan bread should be stored at room temperature covered in plastic and will stay fresh for up to 3 days.
 For freezing cover in plastic and keep in the freezer for up to 2 months.

-*If you love this naan bread recipe then my French Boule Bread Recipe is a must try, and be sure to drop me a comment below and a rating if you’ve had the chance to make this naan bread recipe*
+*If you love this naan bread recipe then my French Boule Bread Recipe or my Two Hour White Bread Recipe is a must try, and be sure to drop me a comment below and a rating if you’ve had the chance to make this recipe.*

 Remember to check out the step by step video below!